mshumayl/shumayldotcom/posts/resource-control-policy.md

 ---
-title: 'AWS Organization Resource Control Policy'
+title: 'AWS Organizations Resource Control Policy'
 image: '/images/rcp_deny_1.png'
 excerpt: 'A new Organizations policy to limit external access to your resources.'
 date: '2024-12-06'